rmorshea/pybooster/docs/src/concepts.md

 In order to [inject](#injectors) a set of [dependencies](#dependencies) PyBooster must resolve the execution order of their [providers](#providers).
 That execution order is determined by performing a topological sort on the dependency graph that gets saved as a "solution".
-You can declare one using the `solution` context manager.
+You can declare one using the [`solved`][pybooster.core.solution.solved] context manager.

 ```python
 from typing import NewType